-The College's Title IX Coordinator oversees the College's compliance with this Policy, consistent with the Coordinator's oversight of Title IX and related provisions of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), as amended by the Violence Against Women Reauthorization Act of 2013 (VAWA).
-The Title IX Coordinator also oversees the College's centralized response to all reports of Sexual Misconduct to ensure consistent implementation of this Policy and compliance with federal and state law.
+The College's Director of Educational Equity serves as the Title IX Coordinator and oversees the College's compliance with this Policy, consistent with the Coordinator's oversight of Title IX and related provisions of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), as amended by the Violence Against Women Reauthorization Act of 2013 (VAWA).
+The Title IX Coordinator has the primary responsibility for coordinating the College's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under this Policy.

+The Title IX Coordinator also oversees the College's centralized response to all reports of discrimination and harassment to ensure consistent implementation of this Policy and compliance with federal and state law.

 The Title IX Coordinator may delegate responsibilities under this Policy to designated administrators.
-The Title IX Coordinator is available to address questions or provide additional clarity and guidance about College policy, procedures or available resources.
+The Title IX Coordinator is available to address questions or provide additional clarity and guidance about College policy, procedures, or available resources.